afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - [Adafruit Feather 32u4 Bluefruit LE](https://www.adafruit.com/product/2829)
 - [Wemos D32 boards](https://www.wemos.cc/en/latest/d32/d32.html)

 In such a case, there is no need to build this subsystem.
 However, we also provide the design in case you are short of available GPIO pins for the previous alternative.

-### Design (2)

 The circuit uses the same pins as the previous alternative, except for `BattEN`, which is not needed.

 - **Battery (+)** pin (battery positive terminal).
 Not exposed and not needed in the alluded boards.
-- **battREAD** pin: provides the current battery level.
+- **battREAD** pin: provides the current battery voltage.
 May be exposed or not in the alluded boards.
   If not exposed, it will be wired internally to a certain GPIO.
   If exposed (with another tag, for sure), you must wire it externally to an ADC-capable GPIO.
 Check the datasheet.